No straight answer on encryption from Europe’s incoming digital chief

 “Unfair competition has no place because we want to send a clear signal,” she added.
 “We would like to have a regulatory environment that allows the best conditions for all.
 But this also allows, through regulation, to remedy situations where there is indeed a problem.

-“This does not have an affect on freedoms, we don’t have a common definition on platforms but we do not want to stand in the way of innovation and creativity which is part of these new, very highly performing platforms.”
+“This does not have an effect on freedoms, we don’t have a common definition on platforms but we do not want to stand in the way of innovation and creativity which is part of these new, very highly performing platforms.”

-On the issue of hate speech being spread via online platforms — a debate that’s also been rising up the agenda in Europe in recent years, with some Member States proposing to legislate (including with fines) for moderation failures — she suggested the Commission’s preferred route is to encourage more voluntary action from social media giants.
+On the issue of hate speech being spread via online platforms — a debate that’s also been rising up the agenda in Europe in recent years, with some member states proposing to legislate (including with fines) for moderation failures — she suggested the commission’s preferred route is to encourage more voluntary action from social media giants.

 “We have to work on voluntary measures that give us the right result — for example the Code of Conduct to combat hate speech,” she noted.
 “This allowed us to move forward.
-Almost 60 per cent of the illegal content was deleted.
+Almost 60 percent of the illegal content was deleted.
 We need to co-ordinate that dialogue further.”

 She spoke up strongly for measures aimed at supporting artists and creators from online piracy and to ensure they have “fair renumeration” vis-a-vis content distribution on tech platforms — and defended the EC’s current proposal on online copyright reform.

-She also voiced strong support for “an independent pluralist media” — seizing on a question about so-called fake news to argue that platforms should be building tools that surface “quality information”.
+She also voiced strong support for “an independent pluralist media” — seizing on a question about so-called fake news to argue that platforms should be building tools that surface “quality information.”

 “We must insist vis-a-vis companies and platforms so that they should promote instruments that will allow us to get quality information so that we can defend our democratic values,” she said.
 “This is something that I’m very keen on and I would like to stress this, because this is also linked to the issue of fake news today.”